 The Bank's loan portfolio is reported net of the allowance for loan losses.
-At December 31, 2021 and 2020, the allowance was \$20.4 million and \$17.4 million, respectively.
+At December 31, 2022 and 2021, the allowance was \$25.0 million and \$20.4 million, respectively.
 The allowance is maintained at a level which the Bank believes is adequate to absorb inherent losses in the portfolio.
 The allowance is reviewed by senior management on at least a quarterly basis to determine its adequacy.
 This review considers historic losses, loan-to-value ratios, underlying collateral values, payment history, the size of the loan portfolio and the risks associated with certain loan types as well as other factors such as local economic trends, real estate market conditions and credit concentrations.
 Loan losses are charged against the allowance when the uncollectibility of the loan principal is confirmed.
-In 2021, the Bank recorded net charge-offs of \$1,000, as compared to net charge-offs of \$260,000 in 2020.
-This was the product of \$712,000 in gross charge-offs recorded in 2020, primarily associated with residential mortgage loans subject to foreclosure, partially offset by \$452,000 in recoveries related primarily to the same loans, including \$425,000 recovered in the fourth quarter of 2020 from ongoing litigation and \$25,000 from an insurance claim.
+In 2022, the Bank recorded net recoveries of \$50,000, as compared to net charge-offs of \$1,000 in 2021 and \$260,000 in 2020.
+The amount recorded in 2020 was the product of \$712,000 in gross charge-offs, primarily associated with residential mortgage loans subject to foreclosure, partially offset by \$452,000 in recoveries related primarily to the same loans, including \$425,000 recovered from ongoing litigation and \$25,000 from an insurance claim.
 The charge-offs recorded in 2020 were unrelated to the COVID-19 pandemic.